zendertv/zender-android-sdk/README.md

 Note: sometimes it requires you to reboot the device/emulator

+# Sample project
+A sample project is available [within this repo](ZenderDemo)

+Be sure to replace the targetId and channelId in the `ZenderDemo/app/src/main/java/tv/zender/zenderdemo/ZenderDemoMainActivity.java`

 # Example Use
 ## Initialize ZenderPlayer
 Add the following to your layout (example activity_zender_player)